 Shed a Little Light

 I have had so many fellow cat owners ask me the age-old question: why does my cat shed so much?
-I’m sure are thinking the same thing themselves.
+I’m sure kitty is thinking the same thing.

 Has your bathroom tub ever gotten clogged?
 Do you clean hair out of your hairbrush or comb?
 Like humans shedding hair, our cats are no different.

 I always like to talk about cats in the wild because our domestic house cats are so similar in many ways.
 Cats in the wild typically shed twice a year.
 To stay cooler cats shed in spring to lose their warm winter undercoat.
 Then shed again in fall to prepare for their cozy winter coat to grow in to keep them toasty warm during the cold months.

 I live in New England, I wish I had an undercoat!… I digress.